-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE A CT OF 193 4
+⊠QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-EXCHANGE ACT OF 1934 INT TO SECTION 10 OK 15(u) of the seco 3 1(11112 ) For the qu arterly period ended Mar ch 31, 2020 OR ☐ TRANSITION REPORT PURSUA EXCHANGE ACT OF 1934 ANT TO SECTION 13 OR 15(d) OF THE SECU URITIES For the tran sition period from to Com mission File Number: 001- 32401 MANITEX II NTERNAT IONAL .
-INC. of Registrant as Specified , 11 (0) Michigan (State or Other Jurisdiction of Incorporation or Organization) . · 42-10 (I.R.S. ) 628978 Employer ion Number) 9725 Industrial Drive, Bridgeview, Illino (Address of Principal Executive Offices) bis )455 (Code) (Registrant (708) 430-7500 's Telephone Number, Including Area Code) Securities regis stered pursuant to Section 1 2(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registe ered Common Stock, no par value MNTX DAQ Stock Market LL Preferred Share Purchase Rights N/A The NASI DAQ Stock Market LL С Indicate by check mark whether the registrant (1) h Exchange Act of 1934 during the preceding 12 month and (2) has been subject to such filing requirements for ns (or for such shorter perio d that the registrant Indicate by check mark whether the registrant has pursuant to Rule 405 of Regulation S-T (§232.405 of registrant was required to submit such files).
-Yes f this chapter) during the pro Indicate by check mark whether the registrant is a lar company, or an emerging growth company.
-See the company" and "emerging growth company" in Rule 1 ge accelerated filer, an acce e definitions of "large acce Large accelerated filer □ Accelerated filer $\boxtimes$ Non-accelerated filer Smaller reporting c ompany 🗆 Emerging growth company If an emerging growth company, indicate by check complying with any new or revised financial account •
+For the quarterly period ended June 30, 2020

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☒
+OR ☐TRANSITION REPORT PURSUANT TEXCHANGE ACT OF 1934 O SECTION 13 OR 15(d) OF THE SECURITIES sition period from nission File Number: 001- - - MANITEX IN (Exact Name o NTERNAT f Registrant as Specified , Michigan (State or Other Jurisdiction of Incorporation or Organization) • 42-1628978 (I.R.S.
+Employer Identification Number) 9725 Industrial Drive, Bridgeview, Illinoi (Address of Principal Executive Offices) s 60455 (Zip Code) (Registrant's (708) 430-7500 s Telephone Number, Including Area Code) - tered pursuant to Section 1 • Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value MNTX The NASDAQ Stock Market LLC Preferred Share Purchase Rights N/A The NASDAQ Stock Market LLC Indicate by check mark whether the registrant (1) ha Exchange Act of 1934 during the preceding 12 month and (2) has been subject to such filing requirements fo s (or for such shorter perio d that the registrant was required to file such reports) Indicate by check mark whether the registrant has pursuant to Rule 405 of Regulation S-T (§232.405 of registrant was required to submit such files).
+Yes ⊠ this chapter) during the pre Indicate by check mark whether the registrant is a larg company, or an emerging growth company.
+See the company" and "emerging growth company" in Rule 1: definitions of "large acce Large accelerated filer \Box Accelerated filer Non-accelerated filer □ Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shel l company (as defined in R tule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

-The number of shares of the registrant's common stock, no par, outstanding at May 1, 2020 was 19,760,120.
+The number of shares of the registrant's common stock, no par, outstanding at August 3, 2020 was 19,767,480.